Stefan H. E. Kaufmann: Prizes and honours

 In 2007, Kaufmann was conferred the title of Doctor Honoris Causa by the Université de la Mediterranée, Aix-Marseille II, France.
 In 2014 he received the Gardner Middlebrook Award.
 From 2014 to 2021, he was Fellow of the Royal College of Physicians of Edinburgh (FRCP Edin).
 He is Guest Professor, Tongji University, School of Medicine, Shanghai, China (since 2011), Honorary Professor, Universidad Peruana Cayetano Heredia, Lima, Peru (since 2012), and Visiting Professor, Peking Union Medical College, Beijing, China (since 2014).
+He is Ambassador of the Sepsis Foundation for Vaccination since 2024, Honorary Professor at Stellenbosch University, Cape Town, South Africa from 2024 to 2026 and Distinguished Investigator, Institute for Vaccine Research and Development (IVReD), Hokkaido University, Sapporo, Japan since 2025.